 Visit Geoffrey Bawa’s Residence ‘Number 11’

 Guided tours are conducted in intervals throughout the day- the times can be found on the Trust’s website.
 Call in advance to make sure they’re running to schedule and reserve your space before you go.
-I love 60’s architecture and tropical nature- both together is a dream!
+I love 1960’s architecture and tropical nature- a combination of both is a dream!

 Visit an art gallery

 My favourite contemporary art galleries are Hempel Galleries and Saskia Fernando Gallery.
 They host a tastefully curated range of visually dynamic, thought provoking pieces across a range of mediums, from canvas to sculpture.
 A must for the avid art lover.

 Paintings by local artists have been displayed on the wide-set path of Nelum Pokuna Road for many years.
-Here you will find vibrant depictions of exotic landscapes, elephants, stilt fishermen, Lord Buddha and other traditional Sri Lankan subjects.
+Here you will find vibrant depictions of exotic landscapes, elephants, stilt fishermen, Lord Buddha and other traditional Sri Lankan visuals.

 Haggling is a must (especially if you’re not local as they will likely increase the price) should you wish to buy.
 Artwork is sold in all sizes; huge, large, suitcase/hand baggage friendly and even smaller handpainted cards.